Data Overview and Downstream Analysis

 Input the genes.

-There are three ways to input genes:- Text input: The user enters a list of genes in the text box, one per line.
+- Text input: The user enters a list of genes in the text box, one per line.

 - Use filtered genes: Import genes that pass the threshold from the "Show outliers" plot option directly into the analysis.
 (You have to filter genes first)